 - Any portion of a veteran’s pension paid for Unusual Medical Expenses, also known as unreimbursed medical expenses.
 The Veterans Administration uses a formula to compare medical expenses to the monthly income in the veteran’s household which can result in a higher pension payment.
 Use verification from the Veterans Administration to determine what portion of the payment is designated as Unusual Medical Expenses

 - VA Housebound Allowances, also known as Home Bound, may increase a monthly pension when the veteran is confined to their home due to a permanent disability.
 Use verification from the Veterans Administration to determine what portion of the payment is designated as VA Housebound Allowances.

 - Achieving a Better Life Experience (ABLE) account.
 Third party contributions to and interest, dividends, or other distributed earnings in an ABLE account.
 Also exclude from income payments made from an ABLE account for qualified disability expenses.
-Refer to Section 1025.015.17 of the December 1973 Eligibility Requirements manual for more information.
+Refer to manual section 1025.015.17 for more information regarding ABLE accounts.

 - Any payment received from a State or Federal government emergency disaster relief assistance program.
 Examples include: National Flood Insurance Act of 1968 (NFIP), Federal Emergency Management Agency (FEMA), the Disaster Relief and Emergency Assistance Act (P.L.
 100-707), because of a presidentially declared major disaster, comparable assistance received from a State or local government or from a disaster assistance organization.
 Refer to Section 1025.015.01.01 of the December 1973 Eligibility Requirements manual for more information regarding State or Federal government emergency assistance payments.